pau1a/Transcrypt/BIG.md

 #### **Light Surfaces**

 White and near-white surfaces provide the clarity layer of the brand.
+These map to the tokens in §A.1.2 Light Surfaces (--brand-surface-0, --brand-surface-50, --brand-surface-100), which must be used for all content-bearing light backgrounds.
 These values control content-heavy environments — documentation, data tables, PDF exports, dashboards, and any space where reading comfort outranks atmosphere.

 They exist purely for legibility and spatial structure.